equinor/az-static-web-app-docs-template/README.md

 The *GetRoles* function is called whenever a user is successfully authenticated with Azure Active Directory.
 The function uses the user's access token to query their Active Directory group membership from Microsoft Graph.
 If the user is a member of any groups defined in the `roleGroupMappings` object, the corresponding custom roles are returned by the function.

+**Note:** The current function app only supports the assignment of _one_ AAD Group per role.
+If you would like to assign the same role to multiple groups, you must re-write the function a little.
+Feel free to open a PR if you decide to do so ;)

 In the above example, if a user is a member of the Active Directory group that you selected in the first step, they are granted the reader role.

 5. Select **Commit directly to the main branch** and select **Commit changes**.